 9. Keep In Touch

-Making your own snail mails, greeting cards or postcards and sending them to your family, relatives and friends are wonderful ways to keep in touch if you feel awkward to talk.
-Plus, handmade art makes the connection even special and touching.
+Making your snail mails, greeting cards, or postcards and sending them to your family, relatives and friends are wonderful ways to keep in touch if you feel awkward talking.
+Plus, handmade art makes the connection even more special and touching.

 Snail mail series

 Once you have started creating some projects, you might want to make more and more.
 Why not share your artwork with others?
 Let your family and friends know that you are indeed artistic and creative.

 This will help build your confidence over time.
 Furthermore, the internet and social media make sharing so much easier and faster nowadays.
 And this might lead to a…

 If you have been creating some arts and crafts by now and the response is good, you can try selling them.
 Perhaps you can try first at a charity fair, flea market, bazaar, or online marketplace.
 Who knows you might have discovered something creative in your new career path.